nakib33/CV/README.md

-# CV
+# Responsive CV Design
-Simple Resume built in HTML CSS only.
+Simple CV built in HTML CSS only.